pyodide/pyodide/docs/development/building-from-sources.md

 a pre-built image
 ([`pyodide/pyodide`](https://hub.docker.com/r/pyodide/pyodide)) which can be used for fast custom and partial builds.
-Note that building from the non pre-built the Docker image is _very_ slow on Mac, building on the host machine is preferred if at all possible.
+Note that building from the non pre-built Docker image is _very_ slow on Mac, building on the host machine is preferred if at all possible.

 1. Install Docker